TyPE333/AskGenei/README.md

-# 🧬 Biomedical Research Assistant
+# Biomedical Research Assistant

 A lightweight Retrieval-Augmented Generation (RAG) system to answer biomedical research questions using PubMed abstracts and a local language model like `microsoft/phi-1_5` or `phi-2`.

-Built with ❤️ using `transformers`, `FastAPI`, `Streamlit`, and `BioPython`.

 ---

-## 🚀 Features
+## Features

-- 🔎 Retrieves real PubMed abstracts using `Bio.Entrez`
+- Retrieves real PubMed abstracts using `Bio.Entrez`
-- 🧠 Generates natural language answers using local LLMs (e.g. Phi-2)
+- Generates natural language answers using local LLMs (e.g. Phi-2)
-- 🛡️ Fallback to direct LLM inference when no useful abstracts are found
+- Fallback to direct LLM inference when no useful abstracts are found
-- 📦 Modular Python package structure for reuse or extension
+- Modular Python package structure for reuse or extension
-- 🌐 FastAPI backend + 🎨 Streamlit UI
+- FastAPI backend + Streamlit UI

 ---

-## 🛠 Installation
+## Installation

 ### 1. Clone the repository